dsyph3r/symblog-docs/docs/validators-and-forms.rst

 In order for the Symfony2 application to use the new parameters, we need to import the config into the main application config file located at ``app/config/config.yml``.
-To achieve this update the ``imports`` directive at the top of the file to the following.
+To achieve this, update the ``imports`` directive at the top of the file to the following.

 .. code-block:: yaml